 The Board should have a significant majority of independent directors.

-The Company does not have established term limits or a set retirement age for directors.
-The Board favors evaluation of each director annually, taking into account the results of the Board's most recent self-evaluation, the results of voting by shareholders in director elections, the director's participation in and contributions to the activities of the Board and any other factors deemed appropriate by the Nominating and Governance Committee and the Board.
+Board refreshment over time is critical to ensuring that the Board as a whole maintains an appropriate balance of tenure, diversity, skills and experience needed to provide effective oversight in light of the Company's current and future strategic needs.
+The Company benefits when there is a mix of experienced directors with a deep understanding of the Company and newer directors who bring a fresh perspective and new ideas.
+The Board conducts a robust annual evaluation of each director and, therefore, the Board does not believe that mandatory term limits or a set retirement age for directors are necessary.
+The Board favors evaluation of each director annually, taking into account the Company's needs, the results of the Board's most recent self-evaluation, the results of voting by shareholders in director elections, the director's participation in and contributions to the activities of the Board and any other factors deemed appropriate by the Nominating and Governance Committee and the Board.

 6. Change in Director's Present Job Responsibility.

 The Board expects a director who changes his or her present job responsibility to so advise, and to offer to tender his or her resignation to, the Chairman.
 The Chairman should refer the matter to the Nominating and Governance Committee for review with the Chairman's recommendation.
 The Committee should evaluate the facts and circumstances and recommend to the Board whether to seek and accept the director's resignation.

 7. Executive Sessions of Directors.